-As a world leading tourism destination, the region builds on this strength with dedicated research and training hubs such as the Irish Academy of Hospitality & Tourism (IAHT) located at the Institute of Technology, Tralee.
+As a world leading tourism destination, the region builds on this strength with dedicated research and training hubs such as the Irish Academy of Hospitality & Tourism (IAHT) located at Munster Technological University, Tralee.

 What does this mean for you?
 Expert local knowledge that adds depth to your business event.
 Inject a local perspective by using Kerry industry professionals as guest speakers; undertake technical tours and factory visits around the region and gain extra attendance by attracting regionally-based Kerry delegates.

 Getting to Kerry is easier than you think.
 The region is serviced by three international airports, Shannon, Cork and Dublin and one regional airport.
 As a major tourist destination, there are many well-developed transport options available once in region, with well-established rail, bus and road networks.
 Whichever way you travel, a journey to the Kingdom offers the scenic route every time.

 Kerry is proud to be part of the Wild Atlantic Way, the world’s longest coastal driving route along the rugged Atlantic coast from north to south.
 Stretching 2,500km, the route provides breath-taking views and magical experiences.
 With an ‘Edge of The World Feeling’, this is as far west as Ireland gets; ‘Next parish Manhattan’ as they say.